wftutorials/android-beginner-tutorial/README.md

 get you started.
 They are

 * LinearLayout - as the name implements its linear either vertical or horizontal
-* RelativeLayout - each element can be relative to other elements
+* RelativeLayout - each element can be relative to other elements and aligns based on elements around it
 * ScrollView - This is a scroll element.
 So you can create views that scroll.

 ## Working with the Linear Layout

-We can create a `LinearLayout` added the code below.
+We can create a `LinearLayout` by adding the code shown below.
 Notice in `LinearLayout` we added the `android:orientation="vertical"`.
 So every element is automatically placed beneath the last element.

 ```html